Pcard Do's and Don't's by Topic

 Do: Keep the card on your person or in a secure (locked) area.
 Sign the back of the card immediately upon activation.
-Review your monthly bank statements and notify the Purchasing Department of any unauthorized transactions.
+Review your monthly bank statements and notify the pCard Administrator and Bank of America of any unauthorized transactions.

-Don't: Send your credit card information via unsecure email or write the card number on paper.
-Instead seek out secure websites or in-person transactions when conducting business.
+Don't: Send your credit card information via unsecure email or write the card number on paper and instead seek out secure websites or in-person transactions when conducting business.

-Do: Insure that the merchant issues a credit to your account for any return or pricing adjustment.
-Credit receipts should be approved and forwarded to your pcard Approver similar to that of sales receipts.
+Do: Ensure that the merchant issues a credit to your account for any return or pricing adjustment.
+Credit receipts should be approved and forwarded to your pCard Approver similar to that of sales receipts.

 Don't: Accept a cash refund from the merchant as an alternative to credit.
 Store credit may be issued provided you document it's use for official university business.